manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 In the typical scenario, indexer does the following:
 * fetches the data from the source
-* builds the plain index
+* builds the plain table
-* writes the index files
+* writes the table files
-* (optional) informs search server about the new index which triggers index rotation
+* (optional) informs search server about the new table which triggers table rotation

 ## Indexer tool
 General syntax for `indexer` is as follows: